Behavior Expectations for Bluford and Peeler Students

-We are excited to tell you about our efforts implementing the Positive Behavior Intervention Support (PBIS) process here at Bluford for the 2016-2017 school year.
+We are excited to tell you about our efforts implementing the Positive Behavior Intervention Support (PBIS) process here at Bluford Peeler STEAM Academy for the 2019-2020 school year.
 As you may already know, PBIS is a process for developing strategies to improve the social and learning environments for our students.
 PBIS focuses on school-wide or common area environments such as the hallway and cafeteria as well as the classroom environment.
-Our students have been taught a set of universal school wide behavioral expectations called B.E.S.T. and rules for our common areas.
-Defining our expectations helps us as staff members to create a positive climate that focuses on teaching students what it is we want them to do to be successful here at Bluford.
+Our students have been taught a set of universal school-wide behavioral expectations called B.E.S.T. and rules for our common areas.
+Defining our expectations helps us as staff members to create a positive climate that focuses on teaching students what it is we want them to do to be successful here at Bluford Peeler STEAM Academy.
 An important part of this process is a system for recognizing students who then exhibit the appropriate behaviors.
-Here at Bluford we have developed Bluford Bucks which is our school-wide acknowledgement and encouragement plan.
+Here at Bluford Peeler, we have developed Bluford Bucks which is our school-wide acknowledgment and encouragement plan.

 We know that teaching students behavioral expectations and then recognizing them for exhibiting these behaviors combined with a system of good teaching contributes to higher student achievement.
 In order to achieve this goal, we need your support.
 Please talk with your child at home about the importance of following the school-wide expectations and common area rules.
 You can praise your child if he/she receives one of our Bluford Bucks, which is a part of our B.E.S.T. expectations.
 If you would like other ideas about how to assist with our efforts, please contact one of the PBIS Team Members at 370-8120.